 The human sense of smell is a primary factor in the sensation of comfort.
 Olfaction as a sensory system brings awareness of the presence of airborne chemicals.
-Some inhaled chemicals are volatile compounds that act as a stimulus, triggering unwanted reactions such as nose, eye, and throat irritation.
-Perception of odour and of irritation is unique to each person, and varies over because of physical conditions or memory of past exposures to similar chemicals.
+Some inhaled chemicals are volatile compounds that act as an irritant, triggering unwanted reactions such as runny noses, sore eyes and throat irritation.
+Perception of odour and of irritation is unique to each person and varies between individuals because of their physical condition or memories of past exposure to similar chemicals.
 A person's specific threshold before an odour becomes a nuisance depends also on the frequency, concentration, and duration of an odour.

-The indoor odour may have higher concentrations in confined indoor environments due to restricted infiltration of fresh air, as compared to the outdoor environment; leading to greater potential for toxic health exposures from a variety of chemical compounds.
-Health effects of odour are traced to the sensation of an odour or the odourant itself.
-Health effects and symptoms vary, including eye, nose, or throat irritation, cough, chest tightness, drowsiness, and mood change; all of which decrease as an odour ceases.
+Higher concentrations of odours may be apparent in confined indoor environments due to restricted infiltration of fresh air; leading to greater potential for toxic health exposures from a variety of chemical compounds.
+Health effects of odour are traced to the sensation of an odour or the odorant itself.
+Health effects and symptoms vary, including eye, nose, or throat irritation, cough, chest tightness, drowsiness, and mood change; all of which decrease as an odour is removed.
 Odours may also trigger illnesses such as asthma, depression, stress induced illness, or hypersensitivity.
-Ability to perform tasks may decrease, and other social/behavioral changes may occur.
+Ability to perform tasks may decrease, and other social/behavioural changes may occur.